-Therapists, especially of the psychoanalytic persuasion, love using metaphors in therapy.
+Use of Metaphors in Therapy and beyond.
+Therapists, especially of the psychoanalytic persuasion, love and value metaphors.
 Metaphors are vivid, creative interpretations of reality that communicate on multiple levels.
 Like dreams, metaphors integrate rational thought with fantasy, imagery and emotion; they are simultaneously rational and irrational.
 Therapists use metaphors to explain psychological concepts, like, “You can’t go over, under, or around grief, the only way out of grief is through it.”
 We also help patient’s elaborate metaphors for their struggles or their own lives.
 Patients may say, “I’m a wolf in a trap,” “I feel like the bases are always loaded,” evocatively conveying their internal state.

 Unfortunately, climate writing, including scientific reports and news stories often avoid metaphors, in an effort to preserve scientific objectivity and rationality.
 However, this also robs the report of their emotional power and communicative potential.
 Speaking metaphorically, I could say that scientific discussions of climate change are often dry, while metaphoric communication can be lush.
 Plus, fascinating recent research shows how metaphor is also central to scientific thought.

 Here are some of my favorite metaphors.
 I think they all illustrate elements of the crisis beautifully and powerfully.
 Please send in more!